jhajagos/PreparedSource2OHDSI/map/prepared_source/synthea/docker/README.md

 ```bash
 python ./db_configure.py -j 'jdbc:sqlserver://sql1:1433;encrypt=false;database=synthea_ohdsi' -u sa -p zzZZZZZ
 ```
-The JDBC driver for Microsoft can be [downloaded](https://learn.microsoft.com/en-us/sql/connect/jdbc/download-microsoft-jdbc-driver-for-sql-server?view=sql-server-ver16.) from Microsoft.
+The JDBC driver can be [downloaded](https://learn.microsoft.com/en-us/sql/connect/jdbc/download-microsoft-jdbc-driver-for-sql-server?view=sql-server-ver16.) from
+Microsoft.

-You may need to modify the script `load_staged_tables_into_ohdsi_rdbms_cdm.sh` if you use a different version of the JDBC driver than: `mssql-jdbc-12.6.2.jre11.jar` by using the `-j` option and pointing to the updated JDBC file.
+You may need to modify the script `load_staged_tables_into_ohdsi_rdbms_cdm.sh` if you use a different version of the JDBC driver
+than: `mssql-jdbc-12.6.2.jre11.jar`
+by using the `-j` option in the program [jdbc_sql_loader.py](jdbc_sql_loader.py) and pointing to the updated JAR file.

-### First run through
+### First time loading

 You will need to have created a database on the SQL Server system and loaded the DDL [OHDSI 5.4 schema for SQL sever](https://github.com/OHDSI/CommonDataModel/blob/main/ddl/5.4/sql_server/OMOPCDM_sql_server_5.4_ddl.sql).